 At the same time, Azure users see the value of running a platform like Cloud Foundry on top of Azure that helps with their dev lifecycle and ownership of infrastructure.
 Cloud Foundry also benefits from the scale that Azure offers — something users running event-driven architecture demand as they have to scale in and out.

 Another advantage of Cloud Foundry lies in the fact that in an event-driven architecture, users are going to do batch processing.
 They may also do streaming apps, web apps, function apps.
-Some of this is already supported by Spring Cloud Function and Pivotal Functions Service.
+Some of this is already supported by Spring Cloud Function and VMware Functions Service.

 Cloud Foundry and Spring make things even easier for users who plan to run an event-driven architecture that is the same everywhere.
 In these cases, a customer is going to do a mix of things: on-prem, off-prem, co-location and multi-cloud.
 The ideal situation is to stamp out the same event-driven architecture regardless of their infrastructure pool.
 Cloud Foundry makes this ideal situation realistic.